huiledecode/OTF-/README.md

    },
 (...)
 ```
+Nb : OTF² is listening the changes of conf files and charging them by the module "otf globals.js"

 To understand the "<b>Flight Plan</b>", we need to explore all the attributes in the json file "<b>otf_admin.json</b>" :
 <ul>